 Open Enrollment 2017 - February 15th through March 1st

-Open Enrollment for Snohomish County employees will be February 15, 2017 through Wednesday, March 1, 2017.
+Open Enrollment 2017 for Snohomish County employees is be February 15, 2017 through Wednesday, March 1, 2017.
 This is your opportunity to make changes to your current benefit elections, enroll in new benefits, enroll or re-enroll in a Flexible Spending Account, add eligible dependents to your benefits, and/or remove dependents from your benefits.

 All changes/forms must be received by Human Resources no later 5:00 p.m. on March 1, 2017.
 This deadline will not be extended, so please be sure to submit your documents on time.